 This integration enables you to include Unity-powered features in your UWP application, such as:

 To integrate the Unity Runtime Library into a UWP application, complete these steps:

 As a result, Unity creates a Visual Studio project, which you can use to embed the Unity Runtime Library into another UWP application.
 The project is a general XAML UWP project in the form of a

 MainPage.xaml file which contains a SwapChainPanel setup to load the Unity project.
 You can extend or replace this project with any other non-Unity application business logic.

-MainPage.xaml file is only present if you’re building a UWP app using the XAML build type from the Unity editor.
+MainPage.xaml file is present only if you’re building a UWP app using the XAML build type from the Unity editor.

 When using a SwapchainPanel, Unity renders over other elements.
 This enables you to render a small object with a transparent background on top of other non-Unity application content.
 To do this, enable the PlayerSettings.WSA-transparentSwapchain option.
 You can unload the Unity engine to reclaim resources when Unity loads up with Application.Unload.

 If you use another application to host your Unity build, Unity won’t control the runtime lifecycle, so your build might not work.
 You should also be aware of the following limitations: